-General tooth extraction is offered in our offices in Ann Arbor, Plymouth, and Adrian, MI.
+General tooth extraction is offered in our offices in Ann Arbor, Plymouth, Adrian, and Dexter, MI.

 It is not uncommon for oral surgeons and dentists to see patients who struggle to care for their teeth appropriately or have damaged teeth as a result of various conditions or facial trauma.
 It is essential to have healthy teeth to speak properly and adequately chew food.